Tap to get financing

 Whether you want to purchase an existing funeral home or expand a current one, the SBA 7(a) and SBA 504 loan programs both function effectively as loans for commercial real estate.
 The SBA, or Small Business Administration guarantees up to 75% of SBA 7(a) loans of over $150,000 and up to $5 million.

-In particular, SBA 7(a) loans can be used for:
+In particular, SBA 7(a) loans can be used for the following.

 Related Questions